-In the same way that a single binary can be built from lots of different source files (each of which is under its own version control), so an application package can be made up of lots of different binary components.
-Clearly, if the application package consists of lots of different components and those components are resident on different servers or containers then deploying every component every time a new application version is deployed would be wasteful, time-consuming, and error-prone.
-This is the same concept in managing the infrastructure as code.
+In the same way that a single binary can be built from lots of different source files (each of which is under its own version control), so an application package can be made up of lots of different microservices.
+Clearly, if the application package consists of lots of different components and those components are resident in different Kubernetes Clusters, then deploying every component every time a new application version is deployed would be wasteful, time-consuming, and error-prone.
 What is needed is the ability to declare the configuration and track the changes, or “deltas.”
 Deployment Version Control, like Source Code Version Control, performs this critical function.

-An application package “delta” would therefore track which components have changed between the version of the application being deployed and the versions of the components on the target environment.
+An application package “delta” would therefore track which microservices or components have changed between the version of the application being deployed and the versions of the components on the target environment.
 This allows the deployment tool to only deploy the components that have changed.
 So what do we need to track to make this work?

-- Component Versions.
+- Component and Microservice Versions.
 Obviously we need to version each individual component so that we know which specific component is included in any particular application version.

 - Like infrastructure as code, we need to declare and track which component version is present on any particular endpoint within a target environment.
 That way, if the application we’re about to deploy has version 5 of a component (a DLL or a WAR file, say) and version 5 is already present in the target environment then we don’t deploy that particular component.